mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * Several current messaging applications rely on users verifying each others' key fingerprints for authentication.
-In this scenario, the issuance function is simply the generation of a key pair (i.e., credential is just an identifier and public key, with no information to assist in verification).
+In this scenario, the issuance function is simply the generation of a key pair (i.e., a credential is just an identifier and public key, with no information to assist in verification).
 The verification function is the application functionality that enables users to verify keys.